Video Link: https://vimeo.com/286854910

 "We think that a brief treatment with growth hormone around the time of surgery will help to limit some of the otherwise irreversible loss of muscle mass and strength that occurs after these injuries."

-The study will last two years and will be a double-blind, placebo-controlled trial.
-Neither the patients nor their doctors will know whether they are taking the drug or an inactive placebo until after the study has been completed.
+The study will span two years and will be a double-blind, placebo-controlled trial.
+Neither the patients nor their doctors will know if they are taking the drug or receiving a placebo until the study is completed.

-A safety committee composed of U-M physicians will carefully observe and measure patient health and safety throughout the study.
+A safety committee consisting of U-M physicians will monitor patient health and safety during the study.
 The trial will determine if patients regain full knee strength within six months after surgery.

-Human Growth Hormone (somatropin) is available by prescription, and has been used to prevent muscle atrophy and wasting in patients with Human Immunodeficiency Virus (HIV, commonly referred to as AIDS) and other severe illnesses.
+HGH (somatropin) is available by prescription and is often used to stave off muscle atrophy and wasting in patients with Human Immunodeficiency Virus (HIV, commonly referred to as AIDS) and other severe medical conditions.

-Recent research from the University of Copenhagen has also shown that HGH can prevent muscle loss in otherwise healthy individuals who are immobilized for a brief period.
+Research from the University of Copenhagen has found that HGH can arrest muscle loss in healthy individuals who are out of action for a brief period.

-However, when taken at a very high dose for prolonged periods of time, it can lead to substantial gains in muscle mass.
+However, if used at a high dose for a long time, it can produce substantial gains in muscle mass.